openframeworks/ofBook/chapters/OOPs!/chapter.md

 ##Make more Objects from your Class
-We've just created 3 objects but you can have already see how tedious it woud become if we wanted to created 10, 100 or maybe 1000's of them.
+We've just created 3 objects but you can have already see how tedious it would be to create 10, 100 or maybe 1000's of them.
 Hardcoding them one by one would be a long and painful process that could be easily solved by automating the object creation and function calls.
 Just by using a couple for loops we'll make this process simpler and cleaner.
-Instead of declaring a list of objects one by one we'll create an array of objects of type 'Ball'.
+Instead of declaring a list of objects one by one, we'll create an array of objects of type 'Ball'.
 We'll also introduce another new element: a constant.
 Constants are set after any #includes as #define CONSTANT_NAME value.
 This is a way of setting a value that won't ever change in the program.
+**[MH: I think Josh mentions these, maybe drop a ref to his chapter here.]**
+**[MH: I don't think arrays have been covered at this point in the book.
+But Josh covers them in his unabridged chapter, maybe drop a ref in to that as well.]**

 In the ofApp class header file, where you define the balls objects also define the constant that we'll use for the number of objects: